ERussel/EthereumSignTypedDataUtil/README.md

 ### Getting Started

-Create an instance of `EthereumAccount`  with a `EthereumKeyStorage` provider.
-This provides a wrapper around your key for web3.swift to use. **NOTE** We recommend you implement your own KeyStorage provider, instead of relying on the provided `EthereumKeyLocalStorage` class.
-This is provided as an example for conformity to the `EthereumKeyStorageProtocol`.
 Create an instance of `JSONDecoder()` to decode data to EIP712TypedData and call signableHash with specific supported version v3 or v4, the latest type point to v4 for now.

 ```swift